-Pat Hodsons often combine both hand and digital technology – not only on natural materials – paper, silk, but recently on synthetic non woven materials.
+Pat Hodsons books, panels and hangings often combine both hand and digital technology – not only on natural materials – paper, silk, but recently on synthetic non woven materials.

 Certain landscapes - Iceland, Arizona and Provence - have become significant to her work. she uses a mixture of drawing, photography, notes and memory to record her response to places she has experienced, and several books have emerged - some unique, some collaborative, some multi media.
 Notably, ‘Iceland stories’ which evolved from a residency in Iceland – working alongside a poet and a sound artist.